uranoni/Pr_graphqlBasic_backendYoga/README.md

         author: User!
     }
 #### this is resolver below  root Query
+         if this fuction return 6 users
-        users(parent, args, ctx, info) {
+         it is going to call this method(under post function) six times users(parent, args, ctx, info) {
             if (!args.query) {
                 return users